sai-tanush/Netflix-GPT/README.md

 ### Prerequisites
   * Install Node js in your computer
   * Setup firebase
   * Get your GeminiAI API Key
   * Get your TMDB API Key
 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file placed in root directory
+To run this project, you will need to add the following environment variables to your .env file placed in root directory of your project

 `VITE_FIREBASE_API_KEY`